 According to Charlee, a passion for animals is essential when seeking a job in this field.
 “You need to constantly be learning about how to provide the best care possible for the animals through continuing education and peers at other facilities.
 Be flexible.
 Yes, there is a daily routine but you have to adjust to the immediate needs of the animals.
 Sometimes it is hard, tedious work and can be very demanding.
 You have to be willing to work long hours, especially during the peak summer season, and be on call for after-hours emergencies.
 You are responsible for maintaining the best animal welfare so if animals experience injuries, sickness, or problems due to aging, you sometimes have to make hard decisions to ensure their best quality of life.
 Finally, you must have people skills, be able to make presentations to the public, be friendly, and customer-service oriented.
 These things are important in any tourism-related job.”

 Zoology and wildlife biology can be a competitive field to find employment in, but there are some things job seekers can do to help themselves be more successful once they’ve completed their formal education.
 Vanessa Blackstone recommends getting involved in your local Wildlife Society chapter.
 “This is a national organization with local chapters.
 They typically have activities geared toward individuals who are early in their career.
 It’s a great way to learn more about what’s happening in the state and network with other wildlife biologists.”

 Charlee Jackson recommends looking for internships or volunteer opportunities for organizations or wildlife facilities in your area.
 “Humane societies, wildlife rehabilitation centers, aquariums, or other facilities are great places to volunteer because they always have a need.”

-Jobs for zoologists and wildlife biologists are projected to grow by about 7 percent between 2014 and 2024, with about 33 job openings statewide annually.
+Jobs for zoologists and wildlife biologists are projected to grow by about 9.5 percent between 2017 and 2027, with about 86 job openings statewide annually.
 For more information, check out the detailed occupational profile on our website.